Logiqx/gps-wizard/docs/nmea/messages/zda.md

 ### Summary

-This is one of the 7 sentences commonly emitted by GPS / GNSS units.
+This is one of the sentences commonly supported by GPS / GNSS receivers.

 The ZDA sentence contains the UTC day, month, year and local time zone.